• City & RTO

 8. Get Your Car Repaired

 Before proceeding with the actual repairs, the insurance company may send a surveyor who will estimate the extent of repairs required by the insured car.
-After this, you can get your car repaired in the authorized network garage of the insurance company.
+After this, you can get your car repaired in the authorised network garage of the insurance company.
 The towing facility for the damaged car will be provided by the insurance company itself.
-You can also get your car repaired at a non-authorized garage and raise a reimbursement claim with your insurer.
+You can also get your car repaired at a non-authorised garage and raise a reimbursement claim with your insurer.
+You must wait for the surveyor's inspection before getting your vehicle repaired at any of the garages unless it is an emergency.

 9. Car Insurance Claim Settlement

 Once the repairs of your car are complete, your insurance company will settle the insurance claim with the network garage in case of a cashless claim settlement process.
-If you have got your car repaired in a non-network garage, the insurance company will reimburse you the entire claim amount after the repairs are done.
+If you get your car repaired in a non-network garage, the insurance company will reimburse you the approved claim amount after the repairs are done.
 However, make sure to keep all the repair bills and payment receipts with you for an easy claim reimbursement process.

-10. Be Prepared for Any Adversity on Road
+10. Be Prepared for Any Adversity on the Road

-A road accident can come unannounced and therefore, it is always better to be prepared for any adversity while driving.
-Make sure to follow all the traffic rules properly, adhere to the speed limit, and not drink & drive as most road accidents happen due to these reasons only.
-Moreover, keep copies of all the necessary documents like your motor insurance papers, driving license, registration certificate, etc. with you whenever you are driving on the road.
+A road accident can come unannounced, and therefore, it is always better to be prepared for any adversity while driving.
+Make sure to follow all the traffic rules properly, adhere to the speed limit, and do not drink & drive, as most road accidents happen due to these reasons only.
+Moreover, keep copies of all the necessary documents like your motor insurance policy, driving license, registration certificate, etc. with you whenever you are driving on the road.

 Wrapping Up!

-Car accidents are distressing but if you know how to deal with them, you can save yourself from heavy repair expenditure.
-But that's only possible if you insure your vehicle with a car insurance policy.
-Although purchasing at least a third party car insurance policy is mandatory, you can opt for a comprehensive policy to cover your car as well as third party liabilities in case of a car accident.
-If you are looking for an affordable motor insurance policy, you can compare different plans and buy it from insurance broker websites like Policybazaar.com.
+Car accidents are distressing, but if you know how to deal with them, you can save yourself from heavy repair expenditures.
+But that's only possible if you insure your vehicle with a four-wheeler insurance policy.
+Although purchasing at least a third-party policy is mandatory, you can opt for a comprehensive car insurance plan to cover damages to your own car as well as third-party liabilities in case of a car accident.
+If you are looking for affordable car insurance, you can compare different plans and buy it online from Policybazaar.com in just a few minutes.

 • Q1.
 Is FIR necessary for a car insurance claim?